By Sarah Thomson

 None of the evidence above was entered into the investigators report – it’s almost as if she didn’t want the public knowing about the witnesses who were afraid of being publicly shamed.
 There are hundreds of articles written about how sexual predators bully people into silence.
 They are often charismatic, they surround themselves with supporters.
 And they often groom their families, friends and co-workers into believing in their image.
 “Even people who know them well cannot conceive that they are capable of exploiting others sexually.
 Such predators are masters of deceit,” states Psychology Today.

-I remember how vicious the press were over my claims that Mayor Ford was on cocaine, and the ridicule I received from the likes of Christie Blatchford for even suggesting the Mayor had substance abuse problems.
+I remember how vicious the press were over my claims that Mayor Ford was on cocaine, and the ridicule I received for even suggesting the Mayor had substance abuse problems.
 I remember how Newstalk 1010 gave entire shows over to discrediting me.
 I remember how they all went silent when the truth came out.
-He needed help, and their lack of impartiality may have enabled him, and possibly delayed that help.
+He needed help, and their lack of impartiality delayed that help.

 Once again the clickbait media have circled around Mr. Paikin declaring him the saintliest man there ever was on television.
 Once again they ignore the signs, they avoid the hard investigative work, and they attack the messenger.
 When the truth comes out, I know they’ll slink away again hoping nobody remembers how they victim shamed and blamed me for stepping forward.
 I will remember.
 I hope you do too.

 Mr Paiken: You allege that I defamed you.
 I did nothing of the sort.
 I specifically told you I wanted this out of the public eye, and instead you blew it up into a spectacle.
-You know Steve, you could have just chosen to admit you made a mistake and listened.
-You could have decided to do better going forward for the sake of every woman you know.
-That response would be far classier than making yourself into a mid life power trip cliché.
+You could have just chosen to admit you made a mistake.
+You could have decided to tell the truth and do better going forward for the sake of every woman you know.
+But you chose to lie and that lie will cause all sorts of calamities that only you and the god of abstract justice will understand.